Contents

 And now to the last word, which is the dungeon.

-When we talk about the doldrums, we are talking about a place in the sun.
-If I say I'm in the doldrums, it means there's a lot of sun on me and I might get sunburned.
+When we talk about the dagnard, we're talking about a place in full sun.
+If I say I'm in the doldrums, it means there's a lot of sun on me and I'm at risk of sunburn.

-We can say don't put yourself in the middle of the heat, come to the shade.
-So, where you are protected from the sun.
+You could say don't go into the heat, come into the shade.
+In other words, where you're protected from the sun.

 Let's take a look at two tweets to put the word kettle in context.

-Hiking in the middle of the heat is unpleasant, even dangerous.
-If you leave earlier, you can reach the summit when it's sunny and you're in your car before the heat hits.
+Hiking in the heat is unpleasant, even dangerous.
+If you leave earlier, you'll reach the summit when it's sunny, and you'll be in your car before the heat hits.

-So you see this person says it's not good to hike at the time when the sun is beating down the hardest, so when you're in the middle of the doldrums, there's no shade.
+So you see, this person is saying that it's not a good idea to go hiking when the sun's at its strongest, so when you're in the middle of the doldrums, there's no shade.

-And finally, we see someone here who has put a hat on her dog.
-So she's putting on, I swear, my poppy darling, that's probably the name of the dog poppy, that you have a hat face.
-And with this hot weather, it's safer to put it on.
+And finally, we see someone here who's put a hat on her dog.
+So she's putting on, I swear, my poppy darling, that's probably the dog's name, poppy, that you've got a hat on your head.
+And in this hot weather, it's safer to wear it.

-She means that in view of the sun, the sun that is very strong, it is safer for her dog to go out with a hat on his head.
+What she's trying to say is that, in view of the sun, which is very strong, it's safer for your dog to go out with a hat on his head.

 I hope you enjoyed this video.
-If you liked it, think of putting a like.
-If you are new, subscribe to the channel and above all, activate the little bell to receive all the videos.
+If you liked it, please like it.
+If you're new, subscribe to the channel and, above all, activate the little bell to receive all the videos.

 See you soon for a new video.